Yamasee/skypath-ios-sdk/Documentation/Quick Start Guide.md

 #### 6. Get Turbulence

+[H3 resolution](https://h3geo.org/docs/core-library/restable) 5 is used by SkyPath for the turbulence reports area.
+Each turbulence report covers ~252.9 square km hexagon area (as per H3 resolutions table) and 1000 feet of altitude.
+Each hexagon is connected to each other so this allows to cover area better.
+So one turbulence report covers for example FL370..<FL380 or FL380..<FL390.

 Use `TurbulenceQuery` to specify how you would like to filter data and how to receive the result - as a GeoJSON or as an array of models.
 See `TurbulenceQuery` and `TurbulenceResult` docs for more details.
 It will query locall cached data received previously per the configuration.